 From a computational approach, the detection and identification of emotions is a relevant problem within the area of affective computation research, since it is the starting point in the study and development of human-machine interaction systems sensitive to the emotions of human beings.
-This problem in the human-machine interaction area is known as classification of emotions, automatic detection or identification of emotions, as it is mentioned in [2] and [3].
+In the human-machine interaction area, this is known as classification of emotions, automatic detection or identification of emotions, as it is mentioned in [2] and [3].
+This problem is supported by computational models of emotion.
+In the case of the psychological research that uses computational models, the emphasis will largely be on fidelity with respect to human emotion processes.
+In AI (Artificial Intelligent) and Robotics related works, evaluation often emphasizes on how the modeling of emotion impacts reasoning processes or leads in some way to improved performances.
+In Human-Computer Interaction (HCI) work, the key evaluation is whether the model improves human computer interaction such as making it more effective, efficient or pleasant.